bernardladenthin/BitcoinAddressFinder/README.md

 "searchBatchQuantity" : 100000
 ```

-- Incomplete Seed-Phrase as Private Key provider.
+- Incomplete Seed-Phrase as Private KeyProvider.
 Wished from @mirasu See #38
-- Socket key provider for independend key provider via byte protocol
+- Socket KeyProvider for independend KeyProvider via byte protocol
   - Ideas might be a screen recorder and use the visible screen downscaled as 256 bit input
+- KeyProvider must get the grid size to increment properly on incremental based Producer
+- ExecutableKeyProvider gets data from stdout

 -----
 ## Legal